ronaldslc/pgx/README.md

 * Allow []fmt.Stringer in varchar and text array
 * Took master branch's UUID array into V3
 * Alters Logger to log with consistency (not using data map)
+* Addition of tx.BeforeCommit
+* Addition of tx.LocalStore

 ## Features